sidharrth2002/computational-intelligence/lab3/README.md

 ## Rules

-We came up with multiple rules, through discussion with friends and through research papers that define fixed rules for playing Nim.
-There are currently 4 rules that we have implemented.
+I came up with multiple rules, through discussion with friends and through research papers that define fixed rules for playing Nim.
+There are currently 4 rules implemented.
 The rules are as follows:
 1. If one pile, take x number of sticks from the pile.
 2. If two piles:
     a.
 If 1 pile has 1 stick, take x sticks